-You can obtain SGI documentation in the following ways:
+You can obtain SGI documentation as follows:

 - See the SGI Technical Publications Library at http://docs.sgi.com.
 Various formats are available.
-This library contains the most recent and most comprehensive set of online books, release notes, man pages, and other information. - If it is installed on your IRIX SGI system, you can use InfoSearch, an online tool that provides a more limited set of online books, release notes, and man pages.
-With an IRIX system, select Help from the Toolchest, and then select InfoSearch.
-Or you can type infosearch on a command line. - You can view IRIX release notes by typing either grelnotes or relnotes on a command line. - You can view man pages by typing man title on a command line.
+This library contains the most recent and most comprehensive set of online books, release notes, man pages, and other information. - On IRIX systems, you can use InfoSearch (if installed), an online tool that provides a more limited set of online books, release notes, and man pages.
+Enter infosearch at a command line or select Help > InfoSearch from the Toolchest. - On IRIX systems, you can view release notes by entering either grelnotes or relnotes at a command line. - On Linux systems, you can view release notes on your system by accessing the README file(s) for the product.
+This is usually located in the /usr/share/doc/productname directory, although file locations may vary. - On IRIX and Linux systems, you can view man pages by typing man title at a command line.